 Research by the World Bank1 shows that, globally, companies spend over a month each year complying with tax regulations - 9 days for corporate income taxes, 12 days for labour taxes and contributions and 13 days for consumption taxes.
 A fair proportion of that time will relate simply to the filling out, and filing, of forms.
 Revenue authorities can, and should, work to reduce the number of forms that taxpayers have to fill in, and the difficulty of completing them.
-It is a particularly striking finding of the 2013 World Bank report, after more than eight years of global analysis, that economic growth appears to be more strongly linked with reducing the administrative burden on business than with cutting tax rates...
+It is a particularly striking finding of the 2013 World Bank report, after more than eight years of global analysis, that reducing the administrative burden on business appears to be linked with economic growth more strongly than with cutting tax rates.